rebahama/bimmer-reviewer/README.md

 * Pixel 5.

-# Testing site and files
+# Testing site and deployment

-* Testing is in a seperate document that can be found here: [Testing](https://github.com/rebahama/bimmer-reviewer/blob/main/TESTING.md)
+* Testing and deployment is in a seperate document that can be found here: [Testing and deployment](https://github.com/rebahama/bimmer-reviewer/blob/main/TESTING.md)

+# Source code
+To acess the source code in Gitpod.

+1. Go to this repository [Repository](https://github.com/rebahama/bimmer-reviewer)

+2. Click on the green button texted "Gitpod"

+3. Before you can start the program you need to install the pip3 packages and add the enviorment files that can be found in the section "deployment" in this file: [pip3 Packages](https://github.com/rebahama/bimmer-reviewer/blob/main/TESTING.md).

+4. After installing all the packages and declaring the enviorment variables type pyton3 manage.py runserver in the terminal.

+Website link can be found here: [Bimmerreviewer website](https://bimmer-reviewer.herokuapp.com/index)

+# Credits

+## Content

+* The symbols in the navigation bar was taken from fontawesome [Symbols](https://fontawesome.com/)

+* Inspiration was taken from Code institue blog walkthrough  [I think blog](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FST101+2021_T1/courseware/b31493372e764469823578613d11036b/fe4299adcd6743328183aab4e7ec5d13/).

+* Some code to Display the category was taken from the help of this video [Category video](https://www.youtube.com/watch?v=_ph8GF84fX4).

+* Some coding practice was taken from the Django documentation [Django documentation](https://docs.djangoproject.com/en/4.0/)

+* Some of the design was taken from the Bootstrap documentation [Django documentation](https://getbootstrap.com/docs/5.0/getting-started/introduction/)

+## Media

+* All the pictures was taken from [Pexel](https://www.pexels.com/sv-se/)